post from SLO Clean Water Action

 Well, the long and short of it is YES.
 How do we know we are getting fracked?
 San Luis Obispo sits on the 4th largest gas and oil reserve in the United States, the Monterey Shale.

 Harvesting gas and oil is the primary business of the largest, most organized, insidious operation in the world, Halliburton.
 Everyone has heard of Halliburton just not in the context of it setting up shop in our own backyard.
 It has many AKA’s like, BP, Shell, Exxon, PXP I say insidious because 50% of the people in California don’t know what Hydraulic Fracturing is or that Halliburton is behind it.
 We are learning more and more about it by talking with communities that have been fracked.
-Here is a great article on 5 Fracking consequences you never heard about.
-If you are in the wine industry or a farmer or a rancher you might want to take a look at this report.

 Hearing about the consequences of Fracking from the communities that are living proof that it causes irreparable and irreversible damage to the water and air is the first step to stopping it.
 It also proves that the consequences are not isolated instances but rather the modus operandi and cost of doing business for the Frackers.